minima-global/MiniDroid/README.md

 Android version of Minima.

-## How to Download the Minima Beta App on Any Android Device
+## How to Download the Minima App on Android

 On an Android device (Android version 8 or later), download the apk from the [apk](/apk) folder.